matrix-org/matrix-spec/content/identity-service-api.md

 All `POST` and `PUT` endpoints, with the exception (for historical reasons) of [`POST /_matrix/identity/v2/account/logout`](#post_matrixidentityv2accountlogout), require the client to supply a request body containing a (potentially empty) JSON object.
-Clients are *not* required to supply a `Content-Type` header.
+Clients should supply a `Content-Type` header of `application/json` for all requests with JSON bodies, but this is not required.

 Similarly, all endpoints require the server to return a JSON object.
-Servers should include a `Content-Type` header of `application/json` for all JSON responses.
+Servers must include a `Content-Type` header of `application/json` for all JSON responses.

 All JSON data, in requests or responses, must be encoded using UTF-8.